massagetherapycentre/website/README.md

 # 1. Build the static site
 yarn build

-# 2. Serve build site locally to test everything works
+# 2. Serve built site locally to test everything works
 yarn serve

 # 3. Commit the new built files in the ./out directory